kleinesfilmroellchen/spcasm/README.md

 ## Installation

 This is a normal Rust project without special dependencies.
-Use `cargo` or [`just`](https://just.systems/) for building, running, testing etc.
+Use `cargo` or [`just`](https://just.systems/) for building, running, testing etc. The sub-projects of spcasm require extra dependencies and tools, for details see the [development documentation](https://kleinesfilmroellchen.github.io/spcasm/doc/dev/index.html).

 ## Usage